 The nation’s oldest consumer advocacy organization, NCL works to educate people about how to make wise decisions in today’s marketplace.
 Each month, NCL’s Web site, www.nclnet.org, will feature the calendar and tips for the month.
 Covering a range of subjects from medication safety, to avoiding scams, the tips are sponsored by major companies, government agencies, and organizations.
-The April tips about debit cards were sponsored by Visa and its Practical Money Skills for Life program.
+The May tips about debit cards were sponsored by AARP.

 The print version of the calendar was distributed to consumers free of charge through agencies and organizations around the country.
 There are no printed copies of the calendar remaining.

 About the National Consumers League